envkey/envkey-python/README.md

 # envkey-python

 Integrate [EnvKey](https://www.envkey.com) with your Python projects to keep API keys, credentials, and other configuration securely and automatically in sync for developers and servers.

+Compatible with Python 2 and 3.

 ## Installation